RomanSlack/FirstChat_BackEnd/scraper_layer/README.md

-# FirstChat Profile Scraper
+# Tinder Profile Scraper

-A production-grade Python application that extracts profile data from dating applications, processes the information, and sends it to the FirstChat API for message generation.
+A tool that extracts profile data from ONE Tinder profile, including name, age, interests, and images.
+The scraper saves all data to an organized folder and then stops without interacting with like/dislike buttons.

 ## Features

-- **Browser Automation**: Uses Playwright for reliable web scraping
+- **Profile Data Extraction**: Name, age, interests, and other profile details
+- **Image Download**: Saves all carousel images (up to 5)
+- **Non-Intrusive**: Doesn't like or dislike profiles
+- **Smart Navigation**: Implements the specific click sequence required for Tinder
 - **Session Persistence**: Maintains login sessions between runs
-- **Image Processing**: Downloads and converts images to base64 format
-- **Error Handling**: Comprehensive error handling and retry logic
-- **Configuration**: Easily configurable via environment variables or .env file
-- **Logging**: Detailed logging for monitoring and debugging
+- **User-Friendly**: Interactive mode with real-time display
+- **Chrome Profile Support**: Can use an existing Chrome profile for authentication
+- **Organized Output**: Creates a folder named after the profile with all extracted data

 ## Installation

-1. Clone the repository and navigate to the scraper directory:
+1. Navigate to the scraper directory:

 ```bash
 cd /home/roman-slack/FirstChat_BackEnd/scraper_layer